 Instructions

 - Preheat oven to 375 degrees.
-Lightly grease cookie sheets or line with parchment paper.
+Line two or three baking sheets with parchment paper.

-- Drop by rounded teaspoons onto prepared cookie sheets and bake until nicely browned, about 7 or 8 minutes.
-(I always bake them longer -- usually 12 minutes)
+- Drop by rounded teaspoons onto prepared cookie sheets and bake until nicely browned, about 10 to 12 minutes (time will vary depending on size).

 Anna says